 - set aside specific features for named users - set aside specific features for named client computers - prevent certain users or computers from being issued with a license of a particular type.
 This is particularly useful if you have a license that enables more than one version of the ARM tools and you want to control what users have access to what versions.

-To use an options file, first you must write it, then configure your license server to use it.
+To use an options file, first you must write it, then configure your floating license server to use it.

-8.6.1 Writing your options file
+8.6.1 How to create an options file

 You can create an options file in any text editor.
 ARM recommends that your options file has an .opt extension.
-When complete, copy the options file to each of your ARM license servers.
+When complete, copy the options file to each of your ARM floating license servers.

-A sample options file is shown in Example 8-1 on page 8-9 to demonstrate some of the key syntax.
+A sample options file is shown in Example 8-1 to demonstrate some of the key syntax.
 In this example, it is assumed that:

-- the license file contains both RealView Development Suite v4.0 and ADS v1.2 seats - there are two defined project groups with defined users, and a set of build computers. - the administrator wants to limit the number of seats of a given feature on a group basis, and also wants to reserve RealView Development Suite v4.0 compiler seats for particular users and clients. - A specific user is not to be granted a RealView Development Suite v4.0 compiler license.
+- there are two defined project groups with defined users, and a set of build computers. - the administrator wants to limit the number of seats of a given feature on a group basis, and also wants to reserve ARM Compiler toolchain v5.0 compiler seats for particular users and clients. - A specific user is not to be granted an ARM Compiler toolchain v5.0 compiler license.